 What Do They Offer?

 Utilizing Open Finance protocols, Linus provides retail consumers with the opportunity to take advantage of high-yield savings.
-Currently, that means a 4% APY.
-The initial deposit is $500 and doesn’t have to be maintained.
-There are no fees with the service.
+Currently, that means a 4.50% APY.
+The initial deposit is $1 and there are no minimum balance requirements.
+There's also no fees with the service.

 How Does It Work?